 In early 2017, I developed a 6 month intensive certification training in my method of Yoni Mapping Therapy which I offered to a group of 26 amazing women from all over Australia and the world – these women are now fully certified Yoni Mapping Therapists!

 with Elise Savaresse, which is a series of workshops & retreats in ‘intimacy education for adults’.
-The Yoniverse now offers Australia’s most widespread intimacy events with over a thousand people attending our events.
+The Yoniverse offered Australia’s most widespread intimacy events in 2017-2018 with over a thousand people attending our events.
 I finished up with the Yoniverse completely in 2019 and I’m now offering events & retreats just under my own name.

 the wisdom of our bodies and the beauty of the natural world, I’m constantly working to refine my relentless creative inspiration into clear, specific projects.
 There’s a lot of letting go!